CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 1.2.2.5.Ti=Location Data:

 1.2.2.5.sec=We may collect the physical location of a connected device, for example, using satellite, cell phone tower or WiFi signals.
-We may use your device’s physical location to provide you with personalized location-based Intel Services, content and advertising.
-We may also share your device’s physical location, combined with information about what advertisements you viewed and other information we collect, with our marketing partners to enable them to provide you with more personalized content and to study the effectiveness of advertising campaigns.
-You can choose whether to allow or deny uses and/or sharing of your device’s location by changing your device settings, but if you choose to deny such uses and/or sharing, we and/or our marketing partners may not be able to provide you with the applicable personalized Intel Services, content and advertising.
+We may use your device's physical location to provide you with personalized location-based Intel Services, content and advertising.
+We may also share your device's physical location, combined with information about what advertisements you viewed and other information we collect, with our marketing partners to enable them to provide you with more personalized content and to study the effectiveness of advertising campaigns.
+You can choose whether to allow or deny uses and/or sharing of your device's location by changing your device settings, but if you choose to deny such uses and/or sharing, we and/or our marketing partners may not be able to provide you with the applicable personalized Intel Services, content and advertising.

 1.2.2.=[02/Bit/Sec_05]